29th Workshop on Logic, Language, Information and Computation

 Paper submission

 Proposed contributions should be in English, and consist of a scholarly exposition accessible to the non-specialist, including motivation, background, and comparison with related works.
 Articles should be written in the LaTeX format of LNCS by Springer (see author's instructions at http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0).
 They must not exceed 12 pages, with up to 5 additional pages for references and technical appendices.
 The paper's main results must not be published or submitted for publication in refereed venues, including journals and other scientific meetings.
 It is expected that each accepted paper be presented at the meeting by one of its authors either in person or via remote connection.
-(At least one author is required to pay a full, on-site registration fee before granting that the paper will be published in the proceedings.)
+(At least one author is required to pay a full, on-site (regular or student) registration fee before granting that the paper will be published in the proceedings.)
 Papers must be submitted electronically at the WoLLIC 2023 EasyChair website https://easychair.org/conferences/?conf=wollic2023.

 Student support